Is Wireframing Necessary?

+The wireframing process is a necessary part of the design process because it helps convey the information architecture and user flow of a website, app, or product in a simple way.
 Just like a blueprint of a building, a wireframe describes the structure of a product.
 The goal of wireframing is to connect the product’s information architecture to its visual design.
-Creating this connection is especially important during the early stages of product design, when designers need to explore a range of ideas and narrow it down to one or two that look most promising.
+Creating this connection is especially important during the early stages of product design when designers need to explore a range of ideas and narrow it down to one or two that look most promising.

-A wireframe acts as a tool that allows designers to visualize their ideas on a piece of paper or whiteboard, share them with other people, and get valuable feedback.
+A wireframe also acts as a tool that allows designers to visualize their ideas on a piece of paper or whiteboard, share them with other people, and get valuable feedback.
 The speed of creation is the major advantage of wireframing, and it makes this tool extremely valuable during brainstorming sessions.
 Wireframes show the zones where your product’s major content elements will appear on the page.
-For that reason, wireframes typically do not use any styling; they don’t include colors, imagery, fonts, or anything else that can distract from the wireframe’s main objective, which is to allow you to evaluate the logical organization of content and functional elements on individual pages.
+For that reason, wireframes typically do not use any styling; they don’t include colors, imagery, type styling, or anything else that can distract from the wireframe’s main objective: to facilitate the evaluation of the logical organization of content and functional elements on individual pages.

 As wireframes are only basic objects that represent an idea, it can be hard to understand this artifact outside of a design environment.
 That’s why it’s not recommended that you use wireframes as a tool for communicating ideas to stakeholders; it might be difficult for people to imagine the future state of a product by looking at boxes and arrows.
 When it comes to showing a demo of your product to stakeholders, it’s much safer to present your idea in the format of a prototype.